Once the sun has gone down, the chiminea can keep your home warm and cozy.

 The only downside is clay can crack or break soon if handled carelessly.

 If your chiminea has cracked you can repair it by filling or sealing the cracks.
+When sealing, make sure you use a liquid crack sealer that’s designed for clay products.

 Alternatively, you can get it painted and use it as a flowerpot in your backyard garden for decoration.